 Per university policy and classroom etiquette; mobile phones, iPods, etc. must be silenced during all classroom lectures.
 Those not heeding this rule will be asked to leave the classroom immediately so as to not disrupt the learning environment.
-Please arrive on time for all class meetings.
-Students who habitually disturb the class by talking, arriving late, etc., and have been warned may suffer a reduction in their final class grade.
+Please arrive on

-[&]quot;Optical Electronics in Modern Communications", 5th edition, A. Yariv, (Oxford)
+&quot;Optical Electronics in Modern Communications", 5th edition, A. Yariv, (Oxford)

-[&]quot;Laser Fundamentals" W. T. Silfvast, (Cambridge)
+&quot;Laser Fundamentals" W. T. Silfvast, (Cambridge)

-[&]quot;Principles of Lasers", Orazio Svelto, 5th edition, (Springer)
+&quot;Principles of Lasers", Orazio Svelto, 5th edition, (Springer)